There are a few ways you can move or copy a file or folder.

 Moving large folders

 Moving large folders, that is, folders with thousands of files and folders with many sub-folders, may take an extended period of time, potentially several minutes or longer.
-During such a move, both the origin and destination folders, including all sub-folders, will be locked for the duration of the move, which means no move, copy, delete, or restore operations can be performed on either folder until the move is complete.
+During such a move, both the origin and destination folders, including all sub-folders, will be locked for the duration of the move, which means no move, create, copy, upload, delete, or restore operations can be performed on or in either folder until the move is complete.

 When folders have different access restrictions on content

 In certain scenarios when you move or copy content from one folder to another, and the destination folder has a less restrictive setting, Box displays an alert.

 When you copy or move content into a new folder, access permissions in the destination folder take precedence over access permissions in the source file or folder (that is, the item you’re moving).
 It’s possible your destination folder has a permission level less restrictive than that of your source content.
 This could affect your decision to transfer your content in the first place.
 But you can’t know this in advance.
 So Box alerts you to any potential change in the access level of the content you’re moving.